zmbf0r3ns1cs/BF-ELK/README.md

 - Generic Elastalert Rules

 ## Credit
 This work would not be possible without the work of others.
-While their work is credited where seen, below are contributors to the woprk within this repository:
+While their work is credited where seen, below are contributors to the work within this repository:

 ### Roberto Rodriguez
 #### HELK Project - Logstash and Winlogbeat Configuration/Pipeline Files